jensmeindertsma/config/README.md

 ### Wyvern

 My ASUS Zenbook laptop has a dualboot setup with Arch Linux and Windows, where the Linux installation is named Wyvern.
+All of the systems in here are named after people or names from Tom Clancy's The Division by Ubisoft, one of my favorite game with cool names :D

 ```
 $ stow --target ~ wyvern